Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 How do you know this online criminal cohort is targeting you specifically?
 (Continued)

 The most painful strand is the biological link between a key perpetrator and estranged family members (here).
-Ms. Partrick - a known egg donor and the biological mother of my Nephew - appears prominently in the photograph below, tying the criminal network directly into my immediate circle.
+Ms. Partrick - a known oocyte (egg) donor and the biological mother of my Nephew - appears prominently in the photograph below, tying the criminal network directly into my immediate circle.
 The evidentiary trail reaches back to December 2021 for proximate events, and as far as 2011 with respect to the broader timeline.
 These parties are connected to wealth and influence.

 Egg Donor